The World of Yesterday: Summary

-He looks back to Austria's annexation.
-His friends had firmly believed that the neighboring countries would never accept such an event, but Zweig had already, in autumn 1937, said goodbye to his mother and the rest of his family.
+Zweig looks back to Austria's annexation.
+His friends had firmly believed that the neighboring countries would never accept such an event, but Zweig had already, in autumn of 1937, said goodbye to his mother and the rest of his family.
 He then watched as his family and nation were lost to Nazi barbarism.
 Zweig then develops an extended meditation on the tribulations that pursue all the Jews, despite the great cultural and religious variety of those designated as such.
 He ends his work by admitting to being defeated by hatred, even by its shadow, but with this consolation:

 Intellectual life

 The World of Yesterday details Zweig's career before, during, and after World War I. Of particular interest are Zweig's description of various intellectual personalities, including Theodor Herzl, the founder of modern political Zionism, Rainer Maria Rilke, the Belgian poet Emile Verhaeren, the composer Ferruccio Busoni, the philosopher and antifascist Benedetto Croce, Maxim Gorky, Hugo von Hofmannsthal, Arthur Schnitzler, Franz Werfel, Gerhart Hauptmann, James Joyce, Nobel Peace Prize laureate Bertha von Suttner, the German industrialist and politician Walther Rathenau and the pacifist and friend Romain Rolland.

 Zweig also met Karl Haushofer during a trip to India.
 The two became friends.
 Haushofer was the founder of geopolitics and later became an influence on Adolf Hitler.
 Zweig was always aloof from politics and overlooked the dark potential of Haushofer's thoughts; he was surprised when later told of links between Hitler and Haushofer.

 Zweig particularly admired the poetry of Hugo von Hofmannsthal and expressed this admiration and Hofmannsthal's influence on his generation in the chapter devoted to his school years:

 "The appearance of the young Hofmannsthal is and remains notable as one of the greatest miracles of accomplishment early in life; in world literature, except for Keats and Rimbaud, I know no other youthful example of a similar impeccability in the mastering of language, no such breadth of spiritual buoyancy, nothing more permeated with a poetic substance even in the most simple lines, than in this magnificent genius, who already in his sixteenth and seventeenth year had inscribed himself in the eternal annals of the German language with unextinguishable verses and prose which today has still not been surpassed.
 His sudden beginning and simultaneous completion was a phenomenon that hardly occurs more than once in a generation."